bign8/bign8.github.io/_drafts/gps-backed-ntp.md

 <!--more-->

 ## Parts

 * GPS Receiver (USB or Serial interface models are available)
-* Raspberry Pi (flashed with your favorite linux distro)
+* Raspberry Pi (flashed with your favorite linux distribution, mine was [Raspberry Pi OS](https://www.raspberrypi.org/software/operating-systems/))
-* Free time! (debugging isn't cheep)
+* Free time! (debugging isn't cheap)

 ## Plug it in!

-For me, using a USB interface made things super simple, I just plugged in my USB receiver and the linux OS handled it correctly.
-To verify the raspberry pi is receiving the data from the USB receiver, I just tailed the system logs to see where the USB device was mounted `journalctl -b`, searched for a tty interface by typing `/ttyUSB` and `cat /dev/ttyUSB0`-ed the associated USB device to see if the GPS was producing anything.
+For me, using a USB interface made things super simple, I plugged in my USB receiver and the OS handled it correctly.
+To verify the raspberry pi is receiving the data from the USB receiver, I tailed the system logs to see where the USB device was mounted `journalctl -b`, searched for a tty interface by typing `/ttyUSB` and `cat /dev/ttyUSB0`-ed the associated USB device to see if the GPS was producing anything.

 ```
 # journalctl -b output